HBDK/prty-fast/README.md

 ## Usage

-- Create Jinja2 templates in the specified `TEMPLATES_FOLDER`.
-- Use different endpoints for various notification channels based on template names.
+To use prty-fast, follow these steps:

+1. Specify the built-in templates you want to use by listing them in the `INCLUDE_TEMPLATES` environment variable, separated by semicolons.
+2. If you need additional custom templates, create them in the designated `TEMPLATES_FOLDER`.
+3. Access different endpoints for various notification channels based on the template names.
+For example, if you have a template called `sonarr.j2` in the templates folder, an endpoint `/sonarr` will be created.
+Any message sent to that endpoint will be transformed and forwarded to the `ntfy` service under the topic `sonarr`.
+The same applies to built-in templates like `grafana`.
+Messages sent to `/grafana` will be transformed and passed through to the `grafana` topic.

+**Note: Any changes made to the templates will require a restart of the prty-fast service for the changes to take effect.**

 ## Metrics